-A tent wedding is a great choice because it allows for great freedom in design, and décor.
+A tent wedding is a great choice because it allows for great freedom in design, and decor.
 Lighting will play an even larger role with a tent wedding compared to standard hall type receptions.
 A tent is a blank canvas for wedding tent lighting – you have fabric everywhere, left, right, and up top.
 You can have tent lining that finishes off a tent making it ever so elegant with its sweeping, flowing and curving form tapering up to the ceiling.
 It is through lighting, where you decorate these bare walls of fabric.
-It is through lighting, where you bring the setting to life – and create a backdrop to your wedding just how you want it.
+It is through lighting, where you bring the setting to life – and create a backdrop for your wedding just how you want it.

-There are a number of areas within a reception where you will need wedding lights – such as the dance, floor, table lights, and displays (wedding cakes/flowers).
+There are a number of areas within a reception where you will need wedding lights – such as the dance floor, table lights, and displays (wedding cakes/flowers).
 We have an article that goes over the 7 basic areas that need to be lit: 7 Areas: Creating a Poetic Backdrop Using Wedding Lights.
 But there are some areas and light fixtures that are unique to tent wedding receptions, and that is what we will go over below.

 When it comes to planning the lighting for a tent wedding, you will need to know about the structure of the tent you will be hiring.
-There are a number of types of tents, such as ones that have no interior poles, or some that have many interior poles.
+There are a number of types of tents, such as ones that have no interior poles, or ones that have many interior poles.
 Some tents will be able to suspend lights from the ceiling, while others won’t.
 What will the layout be, and will you have a lining that finishes the tent’s interior?
 All these factors play a role in planning wedding tent lighting.

 Lights can be hung and suspended from the ceiling, they can be attached to the poles of the tent, or they can be freestanding.
 This all depends on the tent structure.
 Your tent supplier will be able to tell you how lighting can be integrated with their tents.
 Most tent companies will have their own light fixtures that can be used.
 It is also best to look at lighting companies as they will have a wider range of lights that can be used to create a custom wedding feel and tone that you want.